Ivan014679/appTest7/README.md

 # appTest8
-This is my first Android application in GitHub
+This is my firs Android Application in GitHub